creativecreatorormaybenot/clock/README.md

 ## TODO

-* Ideas for weather condition animations:

-  + Windy: trim path of first the primary and then the smaller ones.

 * Update when the travel slide moves out and in 'n stuff.

 * Create all four color palettes.